Tabithadejong/RockPaperScissors/README.md

 # Rock, Paper, Scissors, Lizard or Spock
 This website is for entertainment purposes.
 The user will have a chance to play a game widely known after its appereance in the tv series Big Bang Theory.
 Everyone already knows how to play Rock, Paper , Scissors, but due to the demand of increasing complexity of this game, Rock, Paper, Scissors, Lizard or Spock was introduced.
 The game will be explained on this website and there will be the option for the user to play against the computer.

+This website is build to fit all devices.

 ![Overall picture](assets/images/Project2/Collage-p2.jpg)
 [This is the deployed site](https://tabithadejong.github.io/RockPaperScissors/index.html)